Valkenborg/IML/README.md

 This course will provide deep-dive content, such as video sessions, jupiter notebooks and some mathematical proofs to further explore that important concepts that were only briefly introduced in their handbook.
 But before runing comes walking.
 Therefore it is good to revise the material in the handbook by watching the [video lectures](MOOC) of Trevor Hastie and Robert Tibshirani.

+The lab sessions at the end of each session can be viewed as static [webpage](JUPYTER) and are available for dowonload at xxx.